 The Benefits of Installing Software Firewalls

 a.
-Pocket-friendly prices: Most types of software firewalls relatively cheap.
+Pocket-friendly prices: Most types of software firewalls are relatively cheap.
 Some provide users with a trial version providing most functionalities for a limited time.
 They continue offering essential functions once the trial period has expired.
 Besides, some operating systems like Windows contain in-built software firewalls that permit users to configure which applications can access external or local networks.

 b.
 Easy installation and configuration: It is simple to install and configure a software firewall.
 Users follow the installation wizard and proceed to configure the desired security levels in a few clicks.
 However, organizational software firewalls often require security experts to install and configure all devices connected to the local internal network.